An outdoor wedding ceremony with scenic mountain views in the background.

 With two photographers, your wedding album tells a fuller, richer story.
 From the quiet moments of getting ready to the joyous dance floor celebrations, every aspect of your day comes together to create a narrative you’ll cherish forever.

-Answer: Adding a second photographer to your package will slightly increase costs, but the additional coverage and peace of mind are well worth it.
+Answer: Adding a second photographer to your package will slightly increase costs, but typically it is a very reasonable expense.
+Plus the additional coverage and peace of mind are well worth it.

 Answer: Not at all!
 Professional photographers work discreetly.
 The second photographer often enhances the flow by capturing moments the main photographer cannot without interrupting the day’s events.